Having a good and stable home network is important, especially these days when we work more from home and have more and

-One of the best Netgear routers out there, spend the few extra bugs and buy at least the AC1900 which has dynamic QoS.
-QoS prioritizes network traffic, for example, Streaming, Video Conference traffic is more important than download traffic.
+The Nighthawk R7000- AC1900 has dynamic QoS.
+QoS prioritizes the network traffic, for example, streaming (Netflix, YouTube), video conferencing (Skype) traffic is more important than normal download network traffic.
 So this is given a higher priority and is handled first over the network.

 If you don’t want, or can’t place dedicated access points in your house, then this is the router you should get.
 The wifi performance is great and blazing fast.
-Check here the latest price for the NightHawk

 Home Network Switch

-Connecting network devices by wire are the best solution if you want stability and performance.
+Connecting network devices by wire is the best solution if you want stability and performance.
 Wireless networks are prone to interference which can be really frustrating when you are watching your favorite series on Netflix or competing in an online game.
 So when you have the opportunity, pull cables to every location in your house to ensure a good, reliable, home network.

-When I remodelled my home I pulled some extra wires to the TV and HiFi set.
-Yes, the Smart TV supports WiFi, but the built-in antenna is surrounded with metal which weakens the signal.
+When I remodeled my home I pulled some extra wires to the TV and HiFi set.
+Yes, the Smart TV supports WiFi, but the built-in antenna is surrounded by metal which weakens the signal.
 And I hate it when Netflix keeps buffering, so if you have the chance, get an ethernet cable between your TV and router.

 How many ports do you need?

 So as part of our home network setup, we need a good switch to connect all the devices together.
 The most routers come with 4 Lan ports, so if you are only going to use WiFi in your home, then a switch is not needed.

 - You need one port of the switch to connect the router